awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iam-servicelinkedrole.md

 ### Ref<a name="aws-resource-iam-servicelinkedrole-return-values-ref"></a>

- When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the `RoleName` created for the service\-linked role appended with an underscore followed by the `CustomSuffix`\.
-For example: `AWSServiceRoleForAutoScaling_TestSuffix`\.
+ When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the `RoleName` created for the service\-linked role\.
+The `CustomSuffix` is appended to the service\-provided prefix with an underscore followed by the `CustomSuffix` to form the complete role name\.
+For example, `AWSServiceRoleForAutoScaling` or `AWSServiceRoleForAutoScaling_TestSuffix` if a `CustomSuffix` is specified\.

 For more information about using the `Ref`function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

+### Fn::GetAtt<a name="aws-resource-iam-servicelinkedrole-return-values-fn--getatt"></a>

+The `Fn::GetAtt`intrinsic function returns a value for a specified attribute of this type\.
+The following are the available attributes and sample return values\.

+For more information about using the `Fn::GetAtt`intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

+#### <a name="aws-resource-iam-servicelinkedrole-return-values-fn--getatt-fn--getatt"></a>

+`RoleName`  <a name="RoleName-fn::getatt"></a>
+Returns the friendly name that identifies the role\.
+For example, `AWSServiceRoleForAutoScaling` or `AWSServiceRoleForAutoScaling_TestSuffix` if a `CustomSuffix` is specified\.

 ## Examples<a name="aws-resource-iam-servicelinkedrole--examples"></a>